 It’s a matter of choice.

 “Mary has chosen what is better.”
-We choose to allow society to tell us what to think and do taking us away from spending time with Jesus.
+We choose to allow society to tell us what to think and do, taking us away from spending time with Jesus.
 We allow our selfishness to take us away from spending time with Jesus.
-As a matter of fact, we all have the same amount of time in a day.
-Mary didn’t have 28 hours and Martha only 24 hours.
-I choose what I do with my 24 hours just as you choose what you do with your 24.
+Listen, we all have the same amount of time in a day.
+Mary didn’t have 28 hours, and Martha only 24 hours.
+I choose what I do with my 24 hours just as you decide what you do with your 24.
 The fact is we don’t choose wisely and what is better.
 What do you choose?

 Martha Only One Thing is Needed Luke 10:38-42 audio video notes